 - Ambience – what’s your kitchen like?
 Cosy?
 Spacious?
 Colourful?
 Minimalistic?
 Does it have a jar or vase with fresh flowers somewhere in it?
 Have a devotional, sermon or sweet music playing in the background, your voice singing your favourite verse or can you hear the birdsongs?
 Next time you go in your kitchen, have a look around as if you were visiting it for the first time.
 A fresh coat of paint, upgrading light bulbs (that reminds me), a counter top and cupboard clean/re-organization session, a shelf paper refreshing and that same vase of flowers or a few plants can uplift your kitchen’s ambience and enhance your cooking experience.

-- The dance – it’s like a dance that can change tempo as you’re moving around the kitchen (or outside cooking area), checking pots, stretching for things stored in the cupboard, doing a few squats to pick up those potato peels that sometimes find their way to the floor, monitoring dishes in the oven, stacking and setting out plates and cutting all that veg.
+- The dance – it’s like a dance that can change tempo as you’re moving around the kitchen (or outdoor cooking area), checking pots, stretching for things stored in the cupboard, doing a few squats to pick up those potato peels that sometimes find their way to the floor, monitoring dishes in the oven, stacking and setting out plates and cutting all that veg.

 - Creativity – all those aromas, flavours, textures, shapes, colours, spices – cooking is a creative journey that ends up as a (hopefully) tasty nourishing meal made by you right at home.

 Enjoy aromas, have fun with flavours, re-organize your spice rack